Texts: Required and Otherwise

-Though there is an astounding range of helpful tools that can be brought to bear on the problem of learning Latin in general, and studying Latin poetry in particular, for this course, we will be relying on a single volume for each of our two authors.
-Both have been designed specifically to meet the demands of the AP Latin curriculum.
-The Caesar volume by Hans-Friedrich Mueller is magnificently thorough.
-Barbara Weiden Boyd’s Vergil volume is based on her earlier larger volume of selections that were part of the older AP Vergil curriculum.
-Boyd’s work is in turn based on Clyde Pharr’s venerable but now outdated student edition of Aeneid I-VI, but it has been cleaned up and rationalized considerably for the latest release: its editorial methods are in line with current practice, and the author’s literary perceptions and good sense vastly surpass Pharr’s rather plodding perspectives.
+Though there is an astounding range of helpful tools that can be brought to bear on the problem of learning Latin in general, and studying Latin poetry in particular, for this course, we will be relying on a single volume designed specifically to meet the demands of the AP Vergil curriculum, which is in turn based on Clyde Pharr's venerable but now outdated student edition of Aeneid I-VI.
+It follows Pharr’s general pedagogical methodology, and indeed preserves some of his peripheral material and helps, but its scholarship is much more up-to-date, its editorial methods are in line with current practice, and the author’s literary perceptions and good sense vastly surpass Pharr’s plodding perspectives.
+Like its predecessor, it encourages the student to master a moderate-sized core vocabulary, while giving the rest of the words at the bottom of the page — thus eliminating the need to look up those odd words that appear in the text only a few times; at the same time, it does include a glossary, as Pharr’s text did not.
 The net result is a product that should help move the student along with a minimum of fuss and maximum pedagogical benefit.

 There are other tools, however, that will prove useful if you can afford them.
 Some of them are rather inexpensive, for that matter.
 Some of them are even free.